RockingShip/untangle-dataset/README.md

 # untangle-dataset

-RockingShip proudly presents the second version of the dataset describing practical fractal space.
+RockingShip proudly presents the third version of the dataset describing practical fractal space.

 This is the first time the 4n9-mixed dataset is complete.
 Jay!
 That means the detector/creator are fully seamless.